 We are closely monitoring the best practices outlined by the Centers for Disease Control (CDC) and Colorado Department of Health regularly share this information with the entire team.
 We are committed and resolved to implement new procedures as information becomes available.

 We have communicated to our staff that the CDC promotes healthy personal habits as the most effective way to decrease the spread of viral disease.
-This includes staying home when sick (especially with a fever and/or respiratory illness) coughing and/ or sneezing into an elbow or using a tissue to cover ones nose and mouth and then immediately discarding the tissue, thorough washing of hands which includes scrubbing frequently with hot water and soap for at least 20 seconds (if no water is available, use a disinfectant) and avoiding the touching of one’s eyes, nose, and mouth.
+This includes staying home when sick (especially with a fever and/or respiratory illness) coughing and/ or sneezing into an elbow or using a tissue to cover ones nose and mouth and then immediately discarding the tissue, thorough washing of hands which includes scrubbing frequently with hot water and soap for at least 20 seconds (if no water is available, use a hand sanitizer/disinfectant) and avoiding the touching of one’s eyes, nose, and mouth.
 Contact with others is also to be avoided.
 Please do not be offended if we do not shake your hand.

 Cleaning supplies, anti-bacterial hand soap, and hand sanitizer are being made available to all offices and job sites as practical.
 We are challenged by the same shortages as everyone else.
+Thankfully we were able to get a supply of hand santizer from JL Distillery that is helping us keep our job sites stocked up.

 On the job site: